-serving the needs of the community
+Office of the Solicitor-GeneralServing the needs of the community

-TELEPHONE: (478) 621-6572
+Phone: (478) 621-6572

-FAX: (478) 621-6339
+Fax: (478) 621-6339

 This office serves all the citizens of Bibb County.
 More particularly, the office strives to protect victims of misdemeanor crimes, aid law enforcement, and seek equal justice in all such matters.

 These offenses are investigated; victims and other witnesses are interviewed; cases are prosecuted through jury and non-jury trials; pleas are negotiated; and some cases are dismissed by the prosecutors because of evidentiary problems.

 COURT PROCEDURES: In State Court, arraignments and pleas are scheduled every Friday morning at 9:00 a.m.
 Non-jury trials begin every Friday at 8:00 a.m. with additional non-jury days scheduled at least one day per month at 9:00 a.m.
 Specially set trials may also be scheduled.
 Cases of defendants incarcerated in the Bibb County Law Enforcement Center (LEC) are scheduled Tuesday mornings at 8:00 a.m. in the courtroom located in the Bibb LEC.
 Jury trials are held on designated weeks throughout the year.